nevermore3d/Nevermore_Max/README.md

 **0.2 layers, 0.4 nozzle recommended [0.6+Aarachnae under evaluation]**

 For printing the frame, be aware of large print warping forces.
-For materials known to warp, extra adhesion precautions may be taken (lower z offset with horizontal compensation, nano adhesive, etc).
+For materials known to warp, extra adhesion precautions may be taken (lower z offset with horizontal compensation, nano adhesive, hotter bed or possibly chamber temps, etc).
 Also dont forget to **tape down your flex bed** or your flex bed may become the warping point instead.
 <!-- PROJECT LOGO -->
 <br />
 <p align="center">